 In a front-page article in the Quad City Times, Widad was quoted as saying:

 “The horrors of wars have shadowed our path in life.
-The soil of our land is saturated and soaked with the blood of genocides… We believe in acting toward one another in the spirit of humanity because human rights are universal and justice and peace are human rights… If we only think of bringing people out we will be helping those who perpetrated the genocide achieve their goals… If we want all these people to have a decent life, a peaceful life, they must have their own state.
+The soil of our land is saturated and soaked with the blood of genocides… We believe in acting toward one another in the spirit of humanity because human rights are universal and justice and peace are human rights… If the Kurds, Christians and other minorities living throughout our ancestors’ land are to have a decent life, a peaceful life, they must have their own state.
 Our sovereignty would be a shield against genocide.”

 On the occasion of the International Day of Peace Dr. Widad has issued a statement to express solidarity with the victims of armed violence and to call on Egypt, Myanmar, North Korea, Turkey, Iraq, Iran, Syria, Pakistan and those supporting ISIS to stop their violations of human rights.